Grooming Service for Your Dog

 Fish for Good Fats

-Cooked salmon or sardine is especially beneficial to your dog as they contain good fats and amino acids.
+Cooked salmon or sardines are especially beneficial to your dog as they contain good fats and amino acids.
 Ensure any fish you feed your pet is cooked, and remove all bones before to ensure there’s no risk of choking.

 Coconut for Immune Protection